Frequently Asked Questions

 You need to access and complete our online scholarship application.
 We do not distribute paper applications and will only accept the online scholarship application for consideration of all institutional scholarship awards.
 By submitting this application you will have an opportunity to be considered for all possible institutional scholarships.

-The awarding of scholarships start at the beginning of April and usually concludes by the end of August.
-After the application deadline has closed, you will need to monitor your Fresno State email to see if you have been awarded a scholarship.
+The awarding of scholarships start at the end of April and usually concludes by the end of June.
+After the scholarship application deadline has closed, you will need to monitor your Fresno State email to see if you have been awarded a scholarship.
 If you are awarded a scholarship, a congratulatory email will be sent to you stating the name and amount of the scholarship.
 The notification process does not include a notification to all applicants, but only to the selected recipients of a scholarship.

 Scholarship eligibility is administered by the university and qualifications vary according to stipulations of individual donors who provided funding for the program.
 Factors for consideration typically include scholastic achievement, academic major, involvement in school organizations, participation in community activities, and full-time enrollment.
 Depending on specific donor criteria these factors can vary, so regardless of your accomplishment, interests, or background, we encourage you to apply online for scholarships.